Titanic Lifeboat No. 6: History

-According to Hichens, who testified under oath before the United States Senate Inquiry, Captain Smith and officer Lightoller ordered him to row to a light seen in the horizon of the port bow (which they thought was a schooner), to drop off the passengers of the lifeboat and return to the Titanic.
-Hichens' behavior onboard the boat was the subject of controversy, both during the night and in the aftermath.
-Canadian major Peuchen and American passenger Smith accused Hichens of being drunk.
-Hichens, who remained all night at the rudder, was also accused of constantly berating those in charge of the oars (Peuchen and lookout Fleet).
+According to Hichens, who testified under oath before the United States Senate Inquiry, Captain Smith and officer Lightoller ordered him to row to a light seen in the horizon of the port bow (which he thought was a schooner), to drop off the passengers of the lifeboat and return to the Titanic.
+Hichens' behavior on board the boat was the subject of controversy, both during the night and in the aftermath.
+Peuchen and American passenger Smith accused Hichens of being drunk.
+Hichens, who remained all night at the rudder, was also accused of constantly berating those in charge of the oars (Peuchen and Fleet).
 More tension ensued between Hichens and the rest of the occupants of the boat, with several of them later accusing him of refusing to go back to pick survivors from the water, who reported that Hichens said that there was no point in going back, expressing that they would only find "stiffs", a term which Hichens later denied having used.

 After the sinking and throughout the night, Hichens had strong arguments with Brown, who first asked him to let the women row in order to keep them all warm.
 When Hichens ordered her against passing the oars, Brown ignored him.
 Hichens tried to physically stop her, prompting a strong reaction from Brown.
 At one point, Hichens said that he feared being thrown overboard if they returned for survivors; Brown rose from her seat and said that she would do it herself.
 The occupants of the boat backed Brown, with a stoker (who had been transferred from lifeboat #16) reprimanding Hichens for being disrespectful to a woman.
 Candee assisted Brown with the oars, despite having her ankle injured due to a fall during the escape from the ship, while other two women, Martin and Belgian First-Class passenger Madame Mayné, kept demanding that they go back for survivors.
 According to Hichens, Brown began singing quiet melodies from her hometown of Hannibal, Missouri, urging the other women to do the same.
 He further stated that he wanted to know if anyone on the boat recognized the officer in charge of the bridge when the iceberg struck.
 As Hichens was ignored by the women, versions differ on what he did next.
-Some said that Hichens remained at the rudder, swearing at the boat's passengers until being rescued by the Carpathia, while Hichens himself testified that he sat at his tiller and kept quiet until rescue at around 8:00 am, Lifeboat No. 6 being the last of the Titanic lifeboats to reach the Carpathia.
+Some said that Hichens remained at the rudder, swearing at the boat's passengers until being rescued by the Carpathia, while Hichens himself testified that he sat at the boat's tiller and kept quiet until rescue at around 8:00 am, Lifeboat No. 6 being the last of the Titanic lifeboats to reach the Carpathia.